Kearney Case Interview: Complete Prep Guide (2026)

 4. What accomplishment are you most proud of?

-How to answer: Pick your most impressive or unique achievement.
-Use the STAR method: describe the Situation, the Task, the Actions you took, and the Results you achieved.
+Pick your most impressive or unique achievement.
+Use the STAR method to describe the Situation, the Task, the Actions you took, and the Results you achieved.
 Explain why it matters to you personally.

 5. Tell me about something that is not on your resume.

-How to answer: This is a great chance to highlight something outside of work.
-A non-profit you volunteer with, a side project, or an unusual hobby that demonstrates initiative, leadership, or creativity.
+This is a great chance to highlight something outside of work.
+A non-profit you volunteer with, a side project, or an unusual hobby that demonstrates initiative, leadership, or creativity all work well here.

 6. Tell me about a time when you had to lead a team.

-How to answer: Choose an example where you directly managed or led a group toward a specific outcome.
-Structure your answer using the STAR method and emphasize the specific actions you took to guide the team.
+Choose an example where you directly managed or led a group toward a specific outcome.
+Structure your answer clearly and emphasize the specific actions you took to guide the team.

 7. Describe a time when you faced conflict or disagreement.